openstack-archive/tripleo-specs/specs/policy/patch-abandonment.rst

 ====

 Provide basic policy that core reviewers can apply to outstanding reviews.
-As always, it us up to the core reviewers discretion on whether a patch should or should not be abandoned.
+As always, it is up to the core reviewers discretion on whether a patch should or should not be abandoned.
 This policy is just a baseline with some basic rules.

 Problem Description